-- Pumpkin Spice: If you do not have pumpkin pie spice at home you can easily make your own.
-Just combine 1/2 tsp cinnamon, 1/4 tsp ground ginger, 1/8 tsp ground cloves, and 1/8 tsp ground nutmeg.
-This will give you 1 tsp of pumpkin spice.
+- Pumpkin Spice: If you do not have pumpkin pie spice at home, you can easily make your own.
+Here is my recipe on how to make your own pumpkin spice.

 - Maple: I used this maple extract in the buttercream.
 It is my favorite and a must-have ingredient!

 Here are some of the ingredients you'll need to make this recipe.

 - All-Purpose Flour: Be sure to properly measure your flour (check out Baking Tips above).

 - Leavening Agents: Both baking powder and baking soda are used to help the cupcakes rise when baking.